literallybenjam/ebi-js/README.md

 LOAD.js creates a new global object, `Load`, in which it stores all of its data.
 Don't use `Load` for your own stuff to avoid breaking anything.

+Reading external files with LOAD.js requires `Object.create()` support.
+Be sure to polyfill this before including LOAD.js if you need to support older browsers.

 ## Endmatter:

 LOAD.js was coded by [@literallybenjam](https://twitter.com/literallybenjam).
 It is licensed under [the Unlicense](http://unlicense.org/UNLICENSE).